onnela-lab/hiv/references/README.md

 Sullivan PS, Rosenberg ES, Sanchez TH, et al. Explaining racial disparities in HIV incidence in black and white men who have sex with men in Atlanta, GA: a prospective observational cohort study.
 Ann Epidemiol 2015; 25: 445–54.
 13	Grey JA, Rothenberg RB, Sullivan PS, et al. Disassortative Age-Mixing Does Not Explain Differences in HIV Prevalence between Young White and Black MSM: Findings from Four Studies.
 PLoS One 2015; 10: e0129877.
 - cite separable/temporal ergms as contrast, e.g., epimodel (https://www.jstatsoft.org/article/view/v084i08/0)
+- Weiss' Artnet study has some nice summaries, but not the breakdown of one-time acquisition rates by partnership status.